• Sex Offender Treatment Program

 • penetrative assault with a body part or object

-• Coerced sexual contact (through pressure, manipulation, threats, intoxication, or power imbalance)
+• coerced sexual contact (pressure, manipulation, threats, intoxication, or power imbalance)

 What Are Non-Contact Offenses?